 From 2020 my portraits have been mainly in color.
 The recent color works still spur from my original fascination with observing people, but I now enable myself to step into the scene and engage with them slightly.
 However, my method remains strictly documentary and I always work on location.
 This adds to the specific qualities I strive for in a final picture.
 The people I record seem to watch you with a degree of apprehension and look at you warily, suspiciously, caught off guard.
 Some of them are obscure but mostly look at you directly.
 Their wariness expresses all but a certain state of being: they doubt rather than confirm to you their existence.
 They are waiting for your answer and make you ill at ease with their vulnerability and specific gaze.
 As if they ask, what are you going to do, what is your next move?

 The works are not an attempt to express the true nature of the person in the photograph, but rather aspects of myself that I want to reveal to the world.
 They are a search for proof of existence in relationship to others and an attempt to make you reflect on existence itself.
 Showing actual humanity by an interaction with the other and thereby 'really' seeing the other proves all the more relevant in our era of social media and pandemics.
 The tranquil attention needed to view the portraits is something to cherish.
 You could also turn the latter around: the images act as a kind of antidote to loneliness and self-centeredness.
-A quality with a long tradition within the arts, which can also be found in the paintings of the 'old masters'.
+A quality with a long tradition within the arts.
 In this way, I try to revolt against contemporary beauty standards and polarization in a seductive and aesthetic manner.